Azure/aca-dotnet-workshop/docs/aca/06-aca-dapr-bindingsapi/index.md

         - We are setting the property `secretStoreComponent` value to `secretstoreakv` which is the name of Dapr secret store component.
         - We are using `secretRef` when setting the metadata `storageAccessKey`.
 The value `external-azure-storage-key` represents the AKV secret created earlier

+Ensure that you replace `<Your Storage Account Name>` with the value from step 1.1.
 With those changes in place, we are ready to rebuild the backend background processor container image, update Azure Container Apps Env, and redeploy a new revision.

 ### 4. Deploy a New Revision of the Backend Background Processor App to ACA